rasor/hooks-news/README.md

 Use `firebase logout`, then `firebase login` to be authenciated at the cli.
 When you login you give Firebase CLI permission to access your GCP account.
 If you want to remove the permission goto [Apps with access to your account](https://myaccount.google.com/permissions?pli=1)

 Create a project for your app in the [Firebase Portal](https://console.firebase.google.com/).
 Don't choose analytics, if you are just testing Firebase.
-Mine was named `hooks-news-rasor`
+Mine was named `hooks-news-rasor`.
+Some [GCP service account](https://console.cloud.google.com/iam-admin/serviceaccounts?project=hooks-news-rasor&authuser=0) for the app was created at some point.

 Use `firebase init functions` to initialize the `./functions` directory.
 Select `Use an existing project` - select the one you created.